Home Cocktails Cocktail French Negroni

 Did You Know?

-Lillet, the key ingredient in the French Negroni, was originally created as a medicinal tonic in the 19th century before becoming a popular aperitif.
+Lillet, one of the key ingredients in the French Negroni, was originally created in the 19th century as a wine-based aperitif and has a rich history tied to French culture and cuisine.

 French Negroni Variations

-French Negroni Spritz This variation adds sparkling water for a lighter, more refreshing drink, perfect for daytime sipping.
-Swap: Add 2 oz of sparkling water
+French Negroni Spritz This variation adds sparkling wine to create a lighter, more effervescent drink.
+Swap: Add 2 oz of sparkling wine and reduce Lillet to 0.5 oz.

 Pairs Well With